Relational Semantics for Flat Heyting-Lewis Logic: Conclusions and future work

 \section{Conclusions and future work}

-We believe we have demonstrated the potential of the flat semantics.
-Future work needs to include general completeness and fmp results (potentially also in the context of classical subsystems of various interpretability logics), a more systematic treatment of duality and the open subframe construction, possibly generalizing the subframe completeness result of Fine \cite{Fine85:jsl}.
-A tantalizing perspective is to use the present semantics to study combinations of intuitionistic $\tto$ with $\Diamond$, especially on frames failing upward-flatness.
+We believe we have demonstrated the potential of the flat semantics for $\hlcf$.
+Future work needs to include general completeness and finite model property results (potentially also in the context of classical subsystems of various interpretability logics), a more systematic treatment of duality, and the open subframe construction, possibly generalising the subframe completeness result of Fine \cite{Fine85:jsl}.
+A tantalising perspective is to use the present semantics to study combinations of intuitionistic $\tto$ with $\Diamond$, especially on frames failing upward-flatness.